fancompute/workshop-invdesign/README.md

 ## Installing pymkl

 pymkl provides an interface to the [PARDISO](https://www.pardiso-project.org/) sparse solver which we use to accelerate our simulations.
+We have observed approximately a 10X speed up in certain cases compared to the standard SciPy sparse linear solver routine.
 To install pymkl, execute the following command in your conda environment:

     pip install pymkl